julieEple/MAInD_Creative_Coding_Foundations_2025-26/Assignments/Assignment_3 /README.md

 Summ: Grid is a 2D array of rows with (column-)cells.
 The apples and the snake are visualised by accessing different cell-elements, which can be found in the resepctive array.

+I have tried to logically cluster the functions by use - first the makeGrid, then all the get functions which collects data from the APIs, then the make-functions which use the the get functions to fill the structures they make (mostly arrays).
+Then the show functions which fills the grid-cells/arrays made in the make-functions with content.
+Then comes the move function which is where all the magic happens, and then the other random functions such as eatApple, updateScore, resetValues etc, which are less logical shorter functions.

 # Functions:
 The first functions to be called are makeGrid(), makeApple() and showSnake().
 These are all loaded after the DOM-content is loader through an EventListener.